wesleyakio/tnt-scheduler/README.md

 //rejecting arg1 12345
 // ...

-// myJob is a simple function that returns a promise that randomly resolves or rejects function myJob(arg1, arg2) {
+// myJob is a simple function that returns a promise that randomly
+//resolves or rejects
+function myJob(arg1, arg2) {
     // Will print if the job is started sucessfully console.log('running myJob');